projectsveltos/sveltos/docs/sveltosctl/techsupport.md

 authors:
     - Gianluca Mardente
 ---

+## Introduction to Techsupport

-Techsupports is a Sveltos feature which allows both platform admin and tenant admin to collect tech supports (pod logs and resources) from managed Kubernetes cluster.
+Techsupports is a Sveltos feature which allows both the platform admin and the tenant admin to collect tech supports (pod logs and resources) from managed Kubernetes cluster.

-If following label is set on Techsupport instance created by tenant admin
+To do that, add the below label to the Techsupport instance created by the tenant admin.

 ```
 projectsveltos.io/admin-name: <admin>
 ```

-Sveltos will make sure tenant admin collects what it has been [authorized to by platform admin](../multi-tenancy.md).
+Sveltos will make sure the tenant admin collects what it has been [authorized to by platform admin](../multi-tenancy.md).

 ## Techsupport CRD

 Techsupport CRD is used to configure Sveltos to periodically collect tech supports from managed Kubernetes clusters.

-Here is a quick example.
+### Example 1

 ```yaml
 apiVersion: utils.projectsveltos.io/v1alpha1